isabella232/TenPillarsK8s/README.md

 ## Tools

+Validate the HTML at https://validator.w3.org/#validate_by_input.
+This is quite fast to do.

-Validate the resulting epub at http://validator.idpf.org/
+Validate the resulting epub at http://validator.idpf.org/.
+This takes a few minutes.